mirix/approaches-to-diarisation/README.md

 Pyannote is no longer required.

-It preprocess the audio but does not download anything.
+It preprocesses the audio but does not download anything.
 It expects to find the samples in mp3 format in the "samples" folder.

 These are the dependencies explicitly imported: